 What is HPV?

-Often if you have an HPV infection you wouldn’t notice any symptoms, but with some, you definitely can.
+Often if you have an HPV infection you wouldn’t notice any symptoms, but with some you definitely can.
 Genital warts.
-These warts can appear on your genitals, your thighs, and your anus.
+These warts can appear on your genitals, thighs and anus.
 Sometimes you even get them around your mouth as well as inside your mouth.